 - Confectioners Sugar

-Make sure to set your unsalted butter out to soften to the room temperature while the cake is baking.
+Make sure to set your unsalted butter out to soften to room temperature while the cake is baking.
 This will make it a lot easier to make the cream cheese icing.

 A box grater makes it easy to grate the carrots.
 Don't be surprised if your hands turn a bit orange but it washes off quickly.